 Dictionary.com

-While “Epic” certainly refers to the great, sweeping myths of civilizations, I believe it also applies to the everyday lives of “ordinary” people, places and projects, past and present, in my hometown of Broomfield and beyond, all around the world.
+While “Epic” certainly refers to the great, sweeping myths of nations and civilizations, I believe it also applies to the everyday lives of “ordinary” people, places and projects, past and present, in my hometown of Broomfield and beyond, all around the world.